Red Hat OpenShift API Management Service Definition

 The Red Hat OpenShift API Management service makes it easy to manage your APIs.
 Share, secure, distribute, and control your APIs on an infrastructure platform built for performance, customer control, and future growth.

-Available as an add-on to OpenShift Dedicated, Red Hat OpenShift API Management is a fully Red Hat managed API traffic control and API program management solution that includes analytics, access control, developer workflows, and more.
+The Red Hat OpenShift API Management Service is a fully Red Hat-managed API traffic control and API program management solution that includes analytics, access control, developer workflows, and more.
 It is based on the Red Hat 3scale API Management platform.

 The API management service also includes an implementation of the Red Hat Single Sign-on to secure and protect your APIs.
 This service is intended solely for use within API Management (e.g., restricting access to your APIs and the 3scale Developer Portal) and not as a company-wide SSO solution.